Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models: Results and Discussions

-\item Figure \ref{fig3:a} shows the correlation between the \( m_{ee} \) and \( m_{\text{lightest}} \) for the mass matrix \( m_{IV} \) in the normal hierarchy (NH), with a zero at (2,2) position.
+\item Figure \ref{fig3}(\subref{fig3:a}) shows the correlation between the \( m_{ee} \) and \( m_{\text{lightest}} \) for the mass matrix \( m_{IV} \) in the normal hierarchy (NH), with a zero at (2,2) position.
 The analysis demonstrates that this matrix is consistent with both current and future experimental constraints.
-The lower bound on \( m_{ee} \leq 0.0009 \, \text{eV} \) is within the sensitivity reach of KamLAND-Zen, LEGEND, and nEXO.
-The lightest neutrino mass is compatible with the proposed sensitivities of the KATRIN and Project 8 experiments.
-Figure \ref{fig3:b} presents the correlation between \( m_{ee} \) and \( \Sigma m_i \).
-The results show that the matrix is compatible with both the P20H+DESI/SDSS+DES-SN dataset and the Planck limit.
+The lower bound on \( m_{ee} \leq 0.0045 \, \text{eV} \) is within the sensitivity reach of KamlandZen and LEGEND experiment.
+Figure \ref{fig3}(\subref{fig3:b}) presents the correlation between \( m_{ee} \) and \( \Sigma m_i \).
+The results show that the matrix is compatible with P20H+DESI/SDSS+DES-SN dataset, but incompatible with the Planck limit.

-\item Figure \ref{fig4:a} depicts the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{V}\) in NH, characterized by texture zero at the (2,3) position.
+\item Figure \ref{fig4}(\subref{fig4:a}) depicts the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{V}\) in NH, characterized by texture zero at the (2,3) position.
 The analysis reveals that this matrix is consistent with both current and future experimental constraints.
-The lower bound on \( m_{ee} \leq 0.028 \, \text{eV} \) is within the sensitivity reach of KamLAND-Zen, LEGEND experiment.
-Figure \ref{fig4:b} illustrates the correlation between the \( m_{ee}\) and \(\Sigma m_i\).
-The results indicate incompatibility with the cosmological bound but compatible with the P20H+DESI/SDSS+DES-SN dataset.
+The lower bound on \( m_{ee} \leq 0.0031\, \text{eV} \) is within the sensitivity reach of KamlandZen and LEGEND experiment.
+Figure \ref{fig4}(\subref{fig4:b}) illustrates the correlation between the \( m_{ee}\) and \(\Sigma m_i\).
+The results indicate incompatibility with the cosmological bound and also in tension with the P20H+DESI/SDSS+DES-SN dataset.

-\item Figure \ref{fig5:a} shows the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{VI}\) in NH, characterized by a texture zero at the (3,3) position.
+\item Figure \ref{fig5}(\subref{fig5:a}) shows the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{VI}\) in NH, characterized by a texture zero at the (3,3) position.
 The analysis reveals that this matrix is consistent with both current and future experimental constraints.
-The effective Majorana mass spans the range (0.0009 - 0.44)eV, sensitive to all the considered experimental range.
-The lightest neutrino mass shows compatibility with the proposed limits of KATRIN and Project 8 experiment.
-Figure \ref{fig5:b} illustrates the correlation between the \( m_{ee}\) and \(\Sigma m_i\).
-The results indicate compatibility with the cosmological bound as well as with the P20H+DESI/SDSS+DES-SN dataset on the sum of neutrino masses.
-The sum of neutrino masses is confined to the range (0.073 - 1.45)eV.
+The effective Majorana mass spans the range (0.0076 - 0.20)eV, sensitive to all the considered experimental range.
+Figure \ref{fig5}(\subref{fig5:b}) illustrates the correlation between the \( m_{ee}\) and \(\Sigma m_i\).
+The results indicate incompatibility with the cosmological bound, but compatible with the P20H+DESI/SDSS+DES-SN dataset on the sum of neutrino masses.

 \end{enumerate}